NZ Seismic & Structural Engineer

 <

-Projects
+• Projects

 66 Oxford Tce

-66 Oxford Terrace in Christchurch was an earthquake-damaged 13-storey tower building assessed as less than 34% of New Building Standard (NBS).
-Russell designed seismic strengthening using Tectonus friction damping devices.
-These devices had not been used on a reinforced concrete building before, let alone a building which is 13 stories high.
+Russell & Peter Boardman, of Structure Design Auckland, designed seismic strengthening using Tectonus friction damping devices.
+These devices had not been used on a reinforced concrete building before, let alone on a building which is 13 stories high.

-As this building was the first multi-storey building to incorporate seismic strengthening using this technology, there was initial uncertainty around the constructability.
-Russell’s input to extensive temporary works and project sequencing to construct was instrumental in the building achieving 100% NBS.
-The project was a winner at the Institution of Structural Engineers 2024 Structural Awards in London being awarded for a pioneering retrofit approach to save a seismically damaged building.
+As this building was the first multi-storey building to incorporate Tectonus devices, there was initial uncertainty around the constructability.
+Russell’s experience and input to extensive temporary works and project sequencing and construction was instrumental in the building achieving 100% NBS.

 In the “exhilarating decade” of the ‘90’s, Russell was based in Hong Kong doing some design work but mostly supervising construction.
 From 2003-9, he tried a rural lifestyle, based in rural Nelson with “some “slow-growing grapes".
-He did some supervision of high-end houses and worked at the Department of Building & Housing part time which he describes as an ‘interesting’ experience.
+He did some supervision of high-end houses and worked at the Department of Building & Housing part time.
+He moved on to work onsite at Haywards Substation in Wellington from 2010-11, becoming a Health & Safety devotee.

 Qualifications